kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 ### Pipeline vs Epic vs Label
 - A ZH Pipeline represents the "progress" status of an Issue
-- An ZH Epic pulls together Issues that are somehow related by their topic
+- A ZH Epic pulls together Issues that are somehow related by their topic
 - A GH Label represents characteristics like "bug", "1 hr", "discussion"

 - Note that certain attributes of an Issue are clearly in one of the